-- Completion of 60 credit hours of graduate counseling coursework necessary for licensure as a professional counselor.
-Candidates must submit official transcripts documenting the completion of both undergraduate and graduate degrees, including courses that meet requirements to become a Licensed Professional Counselor (LPC).
+- Completion of 60 credit hours of graduate counseling coursework necessary for licensure as a professional counselor or professional school counselor.
+Candidates must submit official transcripts documenting the completion of both undergraduate and graduate degrees, including courses that meet requirements to become a Licensed Professional Counselor (LPC) or Licensed School Counselor.

 - A history of academic success.
 Candidates must have a minimum undergraduate GPA of 3.0, and a minimum graduate GPA of 3.5 on a 4.0 scale.